Vayishlach: First reading—Genesis 32:4–13

-In the first reading, Jacob sent a message to Esau in Edom that he had stayed with Laban until then, had oxen, donkeys, flocks, and servants, and hoped to find favor in Esau's sight.
+In the very first reading, Jacob sent a message to his brother Esau in Edom that he had stayed with Laban until then, had oxen, donkeys, flocks, and servants, and hoped to find favor in Esau's sight.
 The messengers returned and greatly frightened Jacob with the report that Esau was coming to meet him with 400 men.
 Jacob divided his camp in two, reasoning that if Esau destroyed one of the two, then the other camp could escape.
 Jacob prayed to God, recalling that God had promised to return him whole to his country, noting his unworthiness for God's transformation of him from a poor man with just a staff to the leader of two camps, and prayed God to deliver him from Esau, as God had promised Jacob good and to make his descendants as numerous as the sand of the sea.
 The first reading ends here.